mathiser/RadDeploy/README.md

 ## Get started
 ### Dependencies
 DicomFlow should be able run in any environment with [Docker](https://www.docker.com/get-started/) installed.
-If the executed containers require GPU-support, [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) must be installed with appropriate dependiencies and a compatible GPU installed.
+If the executed containers require GPU-support, [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) must be installed with appropriate dependencies and a compatible GPU installed.

 ### Setting up DicomFlow
 One you have dependencies set up, you can clone this repository and start up DicomFlow with docker compose: